 Jeff Bacon grew up and attended college in Nebraska before moving to Los Angeles where he studied screenwriting at UCLA.
 While working day jobs at movie studios such as MGM and New Line Cinema, Jeff wrote and directed several short films, including Birth of a Salesman (1999), My Life is a Movie (2002), and Distorted (2006).
 Jeff turned to teaching in 2007, serving as screenwriting mentor, senior mentor, and Program Director for Filmmaking at IAFT in Cebu, through 2010.
-He directed all episodes of a comedy web series he wrote and created with Joe Davidson.
+He has also directed every episode of a comedy web series he wrote and created with Joe Davidson.
 He and his wife Cindy have a daughter, Liana, born in 2012.
 Jeff currently resides in Los Angeles and teaches producing.

 David Michael Barrett

-D.P.
 Jarin Blaschke has multiple feature films and shorts to his credit, along with music videos, national commercials, and branded work with high profile clients.
 He was chosen as one of only four cinematographers in the U.S. to collaborate at the 2008 Sundance Director’s Lab, and he’s photographed numerous films selected for Sundance as well as dozens of other landmark festivals, including Berlin, SXSW, Toronto, and New York.
 His work has been distributed by Lionsgate.
 A web series he recently shot was nominated for an Emmy award.

 Russell P. Marleau

 Originally from the Bay Area of California, Russell Marleau spent his formative years in Jeddah, Saudi Arabia.
-He attended San Jose State University where he received a BA in Film & Television.
+He attended San Jose State University where he received a B.A. in Film & Television.
 Since moving to Los Angeles in 1989, Marleau has worked as screenwriter, producer and director.
 He’s done many animated television series, including The Adventures of Hyperman, Life With Louie, The Proud Family, and The Grimm Kids.
 Expanding into live-action television, Marleau was show runner for The New Adventures of A.R.K.: Animal Rescue Kids and consulted on Bone Chillers.
-In the realm of feature films, Marleau wrote and produced 3-Way and made his directorial debut with the coming-of-age teen comedy, The Curiosity of Chance, a multiple festival award-winner.
-He’s since written numerous work-for-hire screenplays for various studios.
+In the realm of feature films, Marleau wrote and produced 3-Way, and made his directorial debut with the coming-of-age teen comedy, The Curiosity of Chance, a multiple festival award-winner.
+He has since written numerous work-for-hire screenplays for various studios.
 Russ teaches Screenwriting and Producing.